savale/sph-sgminer_fresh/README.md

 ## FRESH (separate kernels)

-0. Use "kernel" : "x11mod" in config file or -k x11mod via command line.
+0. Use "kernel" : "fresh" in config file or -k fresh via command line.
 1. In case of instability please set a little bit lower engine frequency than a original sgminer.

 My experience: